-Writing Center workshops provide practical, hands-on exploration of different aspects of the writing process, from idea generation to thesis development to revision.
-Our public speaking workshops prepare your students to engage audiences with focus and confidence.
+Writing Center workshops bring practical, hands-on exploration to your classroom.
+Writing workshops introduce aspects of the writing process, from idea generation to thesis development to revision.
+Public speaking workshops prepare your students to engage audiences with focus and confidence.

-Below you will find general descriptions of the types of workshops that the Writing Center can offer you.
-Our associates will work with you to custom design instruction aimed at meeting your specific pedagogical goals.
-Workshops can occupy part or all of a class period, though a full class period is most effective.
+Below you will find general descriptions of workshop topics, to function as a starting place, as associates can work with you to design instruction aimed at meeting your specific pedagogical goals.

 Writing as a Tool for Thinking

 This workshop encourages students to think more deeply about, question, and develop more fully the ideas they convey in their papers, through strategies that can also minimize writing anxiety and get students started on their papers earlier.
 This workshop introduces a general approach to writing and leads students through a series of writing exercises; it can help students explore and articulate fully their initial ideas about a text or topic, synthesize their ideas after a full draft, or make a plan for developing a short paper into a longer one.